Mindfulness in the Workplace Programme

 The landmark 2015 All Party Parliamentary Group Mindful Nation UK report suggested that mindfulness in workplaces can improve organisational culture, staff well-being, performance and quality.
 However for this field to flourish there is a need for high quality trainings that will prepare and support those wishing to teach mindfulness in the workplace.

-To support those teaching or wishing to teach mindfulness in workplace settings, the Oxford Mindfulness Centre and the Centre for Mindfulness Research and Practice Bangor University have collaborated to jointly offer a Mindfulness in the Workplace Masterclass series.
+To support those teaching or wishing to teach mindfulness in workplace settings, the Oxford Mindfulness Centre and the Centre for Mindfulness Research and Practice Bangor University have collaborated to jointly offer Mindfulness in the Workplace Masterclasses.

 Michael Chaskalson and Megan Reitz